imrefazekas/harcon-radiation/README.md

 	{ params: [ 'Hello!'] }

 will address the service _'log'_ of the component _'book'_ in the division _'Harcon'_.
-The of the entity will be sent as JSON.
+The answer of the entity will be sent back as JSON.

 #### JSON-RPC 2.0